IBM-Cloud/terraform-provider-ibm/examples/ibm-db2/README.md

-# This example shows how to create an instance IBM Db2 SaaS on IBM Cloud and configure connectivity from a VSI
+# This example shows how to create an instance of IBM Db2 SaaS on IBM Cloud and configure connectivity from a VSI

 This sample provisions an IBM Db2 SaaS instance on IBM Cloud.